jupiterbjy/python-macro-practice/README.md

 Now has separated Macro Editor - Player window.
 Many functions are not implemented yet.
 But basic functions - edit/save/load/play - works without significant issue when only using basic components - ImageSearch / Wait / Click.

+Use Pickle to save & load macro sequence.

 Still working on other macro components.